LMS Transition FAQs

 I use some course materials from a content provider (e.g., Pearson, Cengage, McGraw-Hill) that is integrated into Bb Learn.
 Will I still be able to do that in the next LMS?
 Accordion Closed

-Yes, the three LMS candidates all support LTI (Learning Technology Interoperability) content integration, the most popular kind of integration in use today.
+Yes, Canvas supports Learning Technology Interoperability (LTI) content integration, the most popular kind of integration in use today.
 If you would like to check to make sure your particular product is supported by a particular LMS, please contact us at LMS-Faculty-Help@nau.edu and we’ll be happy to confirm.

 Will there be file- or course-size limitations in the new system?
 Accordion Closed

 Yes, Canvas courses will be limited to 1000 MB, similar to the current limits in Bb Learn.
 Moving to a new LMS is a great opportunity to make sure that large video files are moved to Kaltura and that duplicate or unnecessary files are deleted.

 Will there be resources available to help migrate course content from the current Bb Learn system to the next LMS?
 Accordion Closed

 Yes, NAU is has contracted professional services to assist in content migration, versus doing all migration in-house.
 Regardless, NAU faculty and other content owners will have the ability to export/import their own courses, in addition to what is supported through third-party migration.
 The transition to the next LMS will serve as an excellent opportunity to refresh and transform content.